-Chaired by Dr. Ambereen Sleemi, this event will foster a discussion to identify – and seek to find strategies to address – the main barriers for LMIC based perioperative clinicians in accessing training opportunities.
+Chaired by Dr. Ambereen Sleemi, this event fostered a discussion to identify – and seek to find strategies to address – the main barriers for LMIC based perioperative clinicians in accessing training opportunities.

 CHAIR: Dr. Ambereen Sleemi